-You can add Address Book fields to your documents so that you can reuse them with multiple people.
 Address Book fields are already included in many Pages templates.
-There are two types of Address Book fields in pages:
+There are two types of Address Book fields in Pages:

 - Sender field: displays information about you.
 This information is automatically added by Pages from the My Card vCard in Address Book. - Recipient field: displays information about each individual contact who will receive a copy of the document.